|WQ6X running remotely|

 |10-meter RTTY - all 4 QSOs!!|

-(a sort of pre-cursor to the ARRL 10-meter contest the following weekend, altho the ARRL-10
+(a sort of pre-cursor to the ARRL 10-meter contest the following weekend (altho the 10-meter contest

 doesn't support RTTY).
 Nevertheless, I found JUST enough time to call CQ, eventually putting